dweinberger/newclues/README.md

 ## New Clues

-This is the HTML version of the 1 "New Clues" page posted by David Weinberger and Doc Searls on January 1, 2014 at http://www.cluetrain.com/newclues/index.html.
+This is the HTML version of the 1 "New Clues" page posted by David Weinberger and Doc Searls to be posted sometime in early January 2015 at http://www.cluetrain.com/newclues/index.html.
+These documents are currently in stealth mode.
+We're trusting you with this.

-They are posted under a Creative Commons 0 license that puts them into the public domain.
+The text of the New Clues page is posted under a Creative Commons 0 license that puts them into the public domain.
 Use them as you would like.
 (Obviously, it would be polite to credit the authors and  link back to the original site. )

 The files: